Netcracker/KubeMarine/documentation/Maintenance.md

 ## Admission Migration Procedure

 Since Kubernetes v1.20 Pod Security Policy (PSP) has been deprecated and will be delete in Kubernetes 1.25 the migration procedure from PSP to  another solution is very important.
-KubeMarine supports Pod Security Standards (PSS) by default as a replacement PSP.
+Kubemarine supports Pod Security Standards (PSS) by default as a replacement PSP.
 The most important step in the procedure is to define the PSS profiles for particular namespace.
 PSS has only three feasible options:
 `privileged`, `baseline`, `restricted` that should be matched with PSP.
 It's better to use more restrictive the PSS profile for namespace.
 For proper matching see the following articles: